php/doc-base/docs/structure.md

 ## `xml:id` structure

-The PHP is complex, and uses `xml:id` extensively.
-For chunking, linking and XInclude purposes.
-So some care is necessary to avoid collisions.
-There are two pseudo-types of IDs used in manuals.
+The PHP Manual is complex, and uses `xml:id`s extensively, for various purposes.
+So some care is necessary to avoid failures.
+There are two types of `xml:id`s used in manuals.

-* **Structural IDs:** IDs that are present on structural elements of DocBook XML (like `<chapter>`, `<section>` and so on);
+* **Structural IDs:** IDs that are present on structural elements of DocBook XML (like `<chapter>`, `<section>` and so on), that are used for linking and chunking;

 * **XInclude IDs:** IDs that are used as target of XIncludes.

-Structural IDs are in the pattern `id.id`, while XInclude IDs use the pattern `structural.id..local.name`.
-That is, Structural IDs, the name parts are separated with a single dot, while XInclude IDs start with an Structural ID, an `..` separator, and a local path suffix.
+Structural IDs are in the pattern `id.id` (always one dot as separator), while XInclude IDs use the pattern `structural.id..local.name`.
+That is, for Structural IDs the name parts are separated with a *single* dot, while XInclude IDs are composed of an Structural ID prefix, a *double* dot separator, and a named suffix.

+The `configure.php` script will remove any duplicated IDs found.
+Without warnings in the case of XInclude IDs, so it is possible to use XInclude IDs elsewhere, and will warn about duplicate Structural IDs.